ledgerloops/snap-checker/README.md

 };
 ```

-You can replay a historical message log through a SnapServer and it will arrive at the same combination of balances for each combination of (sender, receiver, unit).
+You can replay a historical message log through a SnapChecker and it will arrive at the same combination of balances for each combination of (sender, receiver, unit).
 FIXME: https://github.com/ledgerloops/snap/issues/65